bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 transport connection as RTP/RTCP would save at least one network round trip.

 * QRT only defines a way to carry RTP and RTCP in QUIC `DATAGRAM` frames.
-* RTP-over-QUIC defines a way to carry RTP and RTCP over QUIC `STREAM` frames (without specifying whether they are to be sent over bidirectional or unidirectional streams) as well as QUIC `DATAGRAM` frames.
+* RTP-over-QUIC defines a way to carry RTP and RTCP over unidirectional QUIC `STREAM` frames as well as QUIC `DATAGRAM` frames.

 In addition, QRT attempts to define SDP attributes to allow the negotiation of QRT sessions in SIP. {{SDP-QUIC}}
 also describes a different set of SDP attributes to perform a similar task.